Iam1337/CrabNet/README.md

 ```

 ### Android (on Windows)
-This example shows how to build release arm64-v8a libraries for Android.
+This example shows how to build release arm64-v8a libraries for Android on Windows platform.
 Best for building libs for Oculus Quest and Oculus Quest 2.

 **Required:**
  * [Android NDK](https://developer.android.com/ndk/downloads) (tested on r23)